 - F1BB Sheepadoodle (87.5% Poodle, 12.5% Old English Sheepdog)

 The most popular generation of Sheepadoodle is going to be the F1B.
-However, if you don’t care about nonshedding and hypoallergenic features, then pick the dog that you like the most and take a closer looking at Sheepadoodle coat colors.
-If you want a Sheepadoodle with a straight coat, pick a Sheepadoodle generation that has more Old English Sheepdog like an F1 Sheepadoodle or F2 Sheepadoodle.
+However, if you don’t care about nonshedding and hypoallergenic features, then pick the dog that you like the most and take a closer look at Sheepadoodle coat colors.
+If you want a Sheepadoodle with a straight coat, pick a Sheepadoodle generation that has more Old English Sheepdog, like an F1 Sheepadoodle or F2 Sheepadoodle.